 Practice makes perfect!
 Plan what you want to say ahead of time and rehearse.
-Invite your family and friends to attend, who can also provide support.
-Remember that your elected representatives need to hear from you in order to effectively represent you, and that you have every right, and even the responsibility, to show up and speak out.
+Invite your family and friends to attend; they can also provide support.
+Remember that your elected representatives need to hear from you in order to effectively represent you.
+You have every right, and even the responsibility, to show up and speak out.

 What can I do if my member isn’t holding town halls?